rmurrells/rigid_body_simulation/README.md

 # Rigid Body Simulation

 A simple 3D rigid body simulation for various polyhedrons written in Rust.
-Currently implemented in SDL and WebAssembly.
+Implemented in SDL and WebAssembly.

 # Instructions